Azure/azure-iot-sdk-node/device-samples/getting started/src/send messages/README.md

 ### Send messages to IoT Hub

 The default sample and the simplest way to create a client connection on your device.
-This sample just creates a connection and sends a single event to Azure IoT Hub.
+This sample creates a connection and sends telemetry events to Azure IoT Hub.

 #### Running the sample